QMCSoftware/QMCSoftware/python_prototype/sphinx/rst_from_demos/qmcpy_intro.rst

-Now it’s working!
-Let’s make sure that the ``sqrt`` function is acting on each element of the vector norm results:
+Now it's working!
+Let's make sure that the ``sqrt`` function is acting on each element of the vector norm results:

 .. code:: ipython3